ForkandBeard/Alferd-Spritesheet-Unpacker/README.md

 ===========================

 ## What is this?
-ASU is a simple spriting tool which takes an animation spritesheet image and automatically turns each sprite into an individual image.
+ASU is a simple spriting tool which takes an animation spritesheet image, with irregular sized and positioned sprites, and automatically finds the boundaries of each sprite so they can be exported as individual images.
 #### The interesting bit
 So the actual logic to find the individual sprites can be found in `ASU\BO\RegionUnpacker.vb`.
 #### To use